 The Devices form allows you to configure one or more secondary KVM units to a primary KVM unit, a process also known as cascading or daisy-chaining.
-The diagram below illustrates cascading:
+See the diagram on page 2 - 11 for some examples of cascading.

 If you already understand cascading, skip this introduction and proceed to the procedural sections.